[email protected] Lagos, Nigeria

 Related: Check out my retail analytics portfolio projects to see examples of executive dashboards that drive decisions.

-Focus on these 15 metrics across four categories:
+Focus on these 25+ important measures of retail performance across four categories:

 • Financial: GMROI, gross margin, net profit, sales per square foot